Projects

 While all three countries share concerns about algorithmic bias, privacy protection, and democratic accountability, they have distinct national approaches shaped by different political cultures: Canada emphasizes human rights and a risk management approach, the US focuses on technological leadership and national security, and Brazil prioritizes digital inclusion and data sovereignty.

-This research is made in partnership with Machine Agenciesand The Tech Lobby.
+This research is conducted in partnership with Machine Agencies and The Tech Lobby.

 NERVE